MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/deploy-arc-resource-bridge-using-wac.md

 ms.reviewer: JasonGerend
 ---

-# Deploy Azure Arc Resource Bridge using Windows Admin Center
+# Set up Azure Arc VM management using Windows Admin Center

-> Applies to: Azure Stack HCI, version 21H2
+> Applies to: Azure Stack HCI, versions 22H2 and 21H2

-To enable virtual machine (VM) provisioning through the Azure portal on Azure Stack HCI, you need to deploy [Azure Arc Resource Bridge](azure-arc-enabled-virtual-machines.md#what-is-azure-arc-resource-bridge).
+To enable virtual machine (VM) provisioning through the Azure portal on Azure Stack HCI, you need to set up Azure Arc VM management.

-You can deploy Azure Arc Resource Bridge on the Azure Stack HCI cluster using Windows Admin Center or command line.
+You can set up Azure Arc VM management using Windows Admin Center (recommended) or Azure Command-Line Interface (CLI).

-This article describes how to use Windows Admin Center to deploy Azure Arc Resource Bridge, which includes:
+This article describes how to use Windows Admin Center to set up Azure Arc VM management, which includes:

 - [Setting up Windows Admin Center](#set-up-windows-admin-center)